wjschne/arrowheadr/README.md

 ## Installation

-The development version of arrowheadr can be installed like so:
+The development version of arrowheadr can be installed by runnint this
+code:

 ``` r
 # If needed, install the remotes package first.